Houston Christian University

-Houston Christian University (HCU), formerly Houston Baptist University, is a private Baptist university in Houston, Texas.
-It is affiliated with the Baptist General Convention of Texas (Southern Baptist Convention).
+Houston Christian University (HCU), formerly Houston Baptist University (HBU), is a private Baptist university in Houston, Texas.
+It is affiliated with the Baptist General Convention of Texas.
 Its Cultural Arts Center houses three museums: the Dunham Bible Museum, the Museum of American Architecture and Decorative Arts, and the Museum of Southern History.

+The Houston Theological Seminary is one of the university's graduate schools that offers the Doctor of Ministry and Master of Divinity, among other degrees.

 History

 The university was founded in 1960 by the Baptist General Convention of Texas as Houston Baptist College.
 In 1973, it became a university.
-The university announced a name change from Houston Baptist University to its current name in September 2022.
+University leaders announced a name change from Houston Baptist University to its current name in September 2022.
+As of 2025, the university's president is Robert Sloan.

-Accreditation

-It is affiliated with the Baptist General Convention of Texas (Southern Baptist Convention).

 Campus

 It is located in Sharpstown Section 3A, within the Southwest Management District (formerly Greater Sharpstown) in Houston, Texas, near the Southwest Freeway.

-According to the Houston Convention and Visitors Bureau, the land housing HBU is in the Chinatown area.
+According to the Houston Convention and Visitors Bureau, the land housing HCU is in the Chinatown area.

 Campus housing

 The Reuben & Rebecca Bates Philips Residence Colleges for Men and Women are two separate residence hall facilities for freshmen, with each serving one gender.

-The Sadie & Doug Hodo Residence College is the largest single residential building on campus that houses both genders on opposing sides of the building.
+The Sadie & Doug Hodo Residence College is the largest single residential building on campus that houses both genders on opposite sides of the building.

 Husky Village, seven apartment buildings with various layouts, are usually reserved for the university and house mostly upper classmen and staff.

 Community life and worship

 Eighty Community Life and Worship Credits (CLW Credits) are required for graduation from HBU.
 Transfer students are also allotted 0.75 CLW Credits for each credit hour transferred into the university.
 CLW Credits may be accrued from a variety of opportunities including: campus service, a weekly traditional chapel service known as Convocation, a weekly student-led contemporary worship service known as Quest, small group Bible studies, lecture series and through the Assisting Communities Through Students office which coordinates community service and volunteer work in the Houston community.
 The on-campus "Community Life and Worship" biyearly magazine lists the different opportunities through which students may earn CLW Credits.
 The spiritual life office also awards credits for students who participate in church or university sponsored mission trips.

-The university applies a 2017 exemption of aspects of Title IX which prevents the forceful of accommodation of LGBT students on religious grounds.
-University president Robert Sloan has stated that special civil rights protections for people who engage in homosexuality are unnecessary because like "a tendency towards arson or theft" homosexuality is a sinful tendency that stems from a person's individual and therefore chosen "behavior."
+The university received a Title IX exemption in 2017, which allows the university to legally discriminate against LGBT students on religious grounds.
+University president Robert Sloan has stated that special civil rights protections for people who engage in homosexuality are unnecessary because like "a tendency towards arson or theft" homosexuality is a sinful tendency that stems from a person's individual and therefore chosen "behavior".